openhealthcare/opal/doc/DEVELOPERS.md

 e.g. The conditions lookup list is condition_list and used by the elCID Diagnosis model (https://github.com/openhealthcare/elcid/blob/master/elcid/models.py#L109)

+The lookup list can then be added to the admin - as an OPAL model.

+Currently you create a migration on OPAL for all lookup lists.
+(This is scheduled to change)

+so e.g. $ python manage.py schemamigration --atuo opal

 # Writing Plugins

 Plugins should subclass opal.utils.plugins.OpalPlugin